mycelium-ethereum/perpetual-pools-contracts/documentation/contract-reference.md

 ### State changing functions
 #### setOracle
 `function setOracle(string memory marketCode, address oracle) external;`
 Sets the oracle address for a market.
-By default this can only be used by the account that deployed the oracle wrapper.
+By default, this can only be used by the account that deployed the oracle wrapper.
 - `marketCode` The market to set an oracle for
 - `oracle` The new oracle address.
-Currently this must conform to the Chain link `AggregatorV3Interface`.
+Currently, this must conform to the Chain link `AggregatorV3Interface`.

 ## PoolKeeper
-Something about the constructor here.
+Responsible for collecting average price data for an interval.
+Provides a single point of contact to perform price executions for multiple pools.
+#### constructor
+`constructor(address _oracleWrapper, address _factory)`
+Initializes the contract and grants a contract admin role to the deployer.
+- `_oracleWrapper` The oracle wrapper that will be used to collect price data for the pools
+- `_factory` The pool factory to use when deploying new pools.

 ### Events
 #### CreatePool
 ```